Menu planning is a pain.

 - See how technology can work for you, even if you aren’t techie yourself.

-Designed for moms less comfortable using apps and digital solutions, this course will walk you through how to first set up Evernote in a clear and organized way, then teach you how to use it effectively and simply.
+Designed for moms less comfortable using apps and digital solutions, this guide will walk you through how to first set up Evernote in a clear and organized way, then teach you how to use it effectively and simply.

 Evernote is easy to overcomplicate.
 But it can be a simple, powerful solution without fuss or complexity.